fl101/awardfares-blog/_posts/2023-12-05-alaska-hawaiian-merger.md

 ---
 layout: post
 title: "Alaska Airlines Acquires Hawaiian!
-A Game-Changer for Frequent Flyers"
+A Game-Changer for Mileage Plan Members"
 category: [Alaska Mileage Plan]
 tags: [Hawaiian Airlines]
 author: Germán
 image: /assets/img/alaska-hawaiian-merger/cover.webp
-hidden: true
-sitemap: false
 ---

 Big news in the airline industry!
 Alaska Airlines is on the brink of a [massive $1.9 billion acquisition of Hawaiian Airlines](https://news.alaskaair.com/newsroom/alaska-airlines-and-hawaiian-airlines-to-combine-expanding-benefits-and-choice-for-travelers-throughout-hawaii-and-the-west-coast/).
 This move is not just a headline-grabber; it's a potential game-changer for frequent flyers, especially those in love with the Hawaii-U.S. mainland routes.